andycroll/andycroll.com/_posts/2021/2021-06-28-calculate-the-standard-deviation-of-a-ruby-array.md

 ---

-Standard deviation is a measure of the amount of variance of group of values.
-A high value indicates a wide spread of values around the mean, a low value indicates tight clustering of values.
+Standard deviation is a measure of the amount of variance within a group of values.
+A high value indicates a wide spread of values around the mean, whereas a low value indicates tight clustering of values.

 The calculation is used to understand and give context to the mean value of a series of data, [wikipedia has some good examples of real-world applications](https://en.wikipedia.org/wiki/Standard_deviation#Application_examples).